 Final and Midterm Examination

-The final exam will be held either on July 30, July 31, or August 1, 2014.
+The final exam will be held during the exam period July 28 - July 31, 2015.
 The exam schedule will be determined approximately eight weeks before the start of the exam period.

 Students must write their exam on the day and time scheduled by the University.
 The start time may vary slightly depending on the off-campus exam centre.
 Do not schedule vacations, appointments, etc., during the exam period.

 This course will be delivered using a completely online approach using online course materials in Moodle and live/synchronous sessions in Elluminate Virtual Classroom.

 - Lectures will introduce the key ideas of the course, and will be used to work through introductory examples

 - Assignments, along with solutions, will give you the chance to master the skills of the course